Applifting/culture/en/managing-conflicts.md

 1. **This is what happened / This is what is happening** => Describe the point of conflict, without emotions.
 2. **This is the way it makes me feel** => Describe the emotional impact the conflict has on you.
 Try to regulate your emotions so that the other can handle them.
 3. **Why do I think it is / was wrong** => Let your colleague know why their behavior was, in your eyes, wrong (unless it is crystal clear).
-4. **I need this to happen / change** => Describe the expected change in your colleague's behavior / approach.
+4. **This is what I need from you** => Describe the expected change in your colleague's behavior / approach.

 Now it is your turn to ask questions, stop interrupting and listen to your colleague.
 Suppress your ego and try to understand them.